Origin of the Ibanez guitar

-The only thing we can question is that some techniques will be difficult to do.
+The only thing we can point out is that some techniques will be difficult to do.
 We refer to tapping and bending.
-This guitar is not for a bluesman or a rocketman, but it is ideal for the jazzman.
+This guitar is not for a bluesman or a rocketman, but it's ideal for the jazzman.
 Ibanez fulfilled its goal by creating a guitar for jazz, but with considerable versatility.

-We’re not saying that you can’t play rock and roll with this guitar, because the truth is that it can do that and then some.
-But for sure this guitar is for jazz.
+We're not saying that you can't play rock and roll with this guitar, because the truth is that it can do that and then some.
+But his guitar is for jazz for sure.
 In that genre lies its strength and all its potential.

-We love this Ibanez guitar because it has a great sound that goes hand in hand with its price/quality ratio.
-Not for nothing is it a guitar that even professional guitarists prefer to save a few euros.
+We love this Ibanez guitar because it has a great sound that goes hand in hand with its excellent price.
+It isn't for nothing that even professional guitarists opt for it to save a few euros.
 We therefore recommend it for all beginners and intermediate players who want a versatile and inexpensive guitar.
 Interested?
 Find the best price for thomann.

 If you are a beginner and want a complete package, then the Jumpstart IJRG200-BK pack is for you.
 But if you're looking for a hard rock or metal guitar, then the Ibanez RG421 is the right choice.
 However, the most versatile, dynamic and best value guitar on this list is the Ibanez AS53.
 If you are interested in buying an Ibanez guitar that can be used to play various genres of music, don't miss the opportunity to own an AS53.

-Ibanez has done a lot of work to create mid-level guitars that offer optimum quality.
+Ibanez has done a lot of work to create mid-level guitars that offer optimal quality.
 These are instruments with many high-level features, but with cost reductions in aspects such as reinforcements for the woods and neck.
 There is also less investment in electronics, although they are guitars that offer a high quality sound.
-Let’s see which are the best proposals of this manufacturer for the mid-level musicians market.
+Let's see what they have in store for us.

 Good combination of woods.
 Quality sound.
 Excellent ergonomics